acgetchell/mundus-atrox/src/journals/sixteenth.md

 4. *Steve* hides and attacks the copper creature for 16 HP?
 5. *Tasbros* uses Wall of Fire, level 4, on all of the creatures.
 He does 17 HP damage each.
 6. I casts Thunderous Smite and hit 2 creatures, killing the most damaged one.
-7. *Viker* casts scorpions on the creatures and activates her sheyleighlay.
+7. *Viker* casts scorpions on the creatures and activates her Shillelagh.
 8. The creatures attack us and the scorpions.
-This provokes an opportunity of attack from *Viker*, and she absolutely abliterates it.
+This provokes an opportunity of attack from *Viker*, and she absolutely obliterates it.
 I get hit for 7 HP damage.

 Round 2